El Camino Image courtesy of jmgarzo

 Background of the Camino

-The Camino de Santiago, also known as the Way of St. James, is a network of ancient pilgrimage routes that traverse Europe, ultimately leading to the Cathedral of Santiago de Compostela in Galicia, Spain.
+The Camino, also known as the Way of St. James, is a network of ancient pilgrimage routes that traverse Europe, ultimately leading to the Cathedral of Santiago de Compostela in Galicia, Spain.
 Over the centuries, it has drawn millions of pilgrims, seeking spiritual growth, adventure, and a once-in-a-lifetime experience.
 This article delves into the rich history and background of the Camino.

 The Legend of St. James